 Freeman, Klise, et al. Evaluating Energy Impacts and Costs from PV Component Failures.
 IEEE Photovoltaic Specialists Conference.
 June 2018.

-To use PVRPM:
+To use the previous version of PVRPM:

 Please download the zip file (ZIP 2.7 MB) and read the included user manual for instructions on how to use PV-RPM v2.0 Beta.
 The current Beta does NOT work with the latest version of SAM.
 Please download SAM version 2017.9.5 from the Downloads page to use PVRPM.